Samsung/tizen-docs/docs/application/native/guides/app-management/app-resources.md

   >
   > The Resource Manager tool is supported since Tizen 2.4.
   >
-  > If you cannot access the `Resource Manager` view in the Tizen Studio, check the version and API version attributes in the `<manifest>` element of the application manifest file.For more information on the Resource Manager tool, see [Providing Resources for Multiple Device Types](../../../tizen-studio/native-tools/resource-manager.md).
+  > If you cannot access the `Resource Manager` view in the Tizen Studio, check the version and API version attributes in the `<manifest>` element of the application manifest file.
+  >
+  > For more information on the Resource Manager tool, see [Providing Resources for Multiple Device Types](../../../tizen-studio/native-tools/resource-manager.md).

 - Using the resources